SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Notable listed challenges:

 > * Getting incentives to the right people at companies where they could provide financing
-> * if project succeed then there is a high risk that MS will build its own tool like that
+> * If project succeeds then there is a high risk that MS will build its own tool like that
 > * There are no mature tools for getting monetization from OSS
 > * With a larger team, it becomes very difficult to distribute financial support fairly
 > * We give support for larger companies and the hardest part ia convincing them to purchase support license.
-> * corporate entities less likely to donate
+> * Corporate entities less likely to donate
 > * I'm not sure any realistic donation amount would be able to free hours up from my day job.
 > * I often muse if things would be different if Microsoft (maybe via the .NET Foundation) promoted companies supporting OSS projects in their ecosystem (like all the projects in the .NET Foundation).
-> * if you're really good at running your projects then you're rewarded not with more contributions, but higher expectations.
+> * If you're really good at running your projects then you're rewarded not with more contributions, but higher expectations.
-> * the challenge/obstacle is explaining to consumers the value in providing these contributions
+> * The challenge/obstacle is explaining to consumers the value in providing these contributions
 > * Corporations do not have processes for "donating", they have process for buying stuff.
 > * To generate any measurable income, a forcing function like license terms needs to be involved
 > * .NET has traditionally been "Enterprise" oriented which attracts a different sort of user base
 > * My resistance to treating them as anything other than hobbies, written by myself, for myself.
-> * [Risk of] non-paying users into paying sponsors, some which then feel entitled to be treated as customers
+> * (Risk of) non-paying users into paying sponsors, some which then feel entitled to be treated as customers
 > * To be able to constantly provide updates in a sustainable way, you have to be paid for that and focus on that.

 Notable general feedback: